Home ยป How to Run a Comparative Market Analysis That Wins Listings: 2026 Guide

 • Sale Date: More recent sales carry more weight

-Remember, you’re comparing apples to apples.
+You’re comparing apples to apples.
 A 3,000 square foot home shouldn’t be compared to a 1,500 square foot home, even if they’re on the same street.

 Pending listings (under contract but not yet closed) provide insight into what buyers are willing to commit to right now.
-Expired or withdrawn listings tell an equally important storyโ€”they show you what the market rejected.
-These properties were likely overpriced or had other issues that prevented them from selling.

-Context matters.
 Your CMA should reflect current market conditions:

 • Are you in a buyer’s market or seller’s market?